 Without a doubt, neither mosquitoes nor other insects possessing these perfect systems can create them at will.
 There is a supreme Creator Who creates this perfect system in them.
 This Creator is God, Who controls all.
 The knowledge of our Lord is contained in everything.
 It is God, the Lord of the Universe, Who controls all and creates everything to perfection.
 This is expressed as follows in a verse of the Qur’an:

 This is God’s creation.
 Show me then what those besides Him have created!
 The wrongdoers are clearly misguided.
 (Luqman 31:11)

 Contrary to popular belief, mosquitoes do not feed on blood.
 The mosquito obtains its nourishment from nectar.
 Male mosquitoes do not suck any blood throughout their lives.
-However, female mosquitoes suck blood to supply the need for protein of the eggs during the egg-laying stage.
+However, female mosquitoes suck blood to supply the need for the protein of the eggs during the egg-laying stage.
 It takes 3-4 days to digest the blood they suck.
 Then the bloodsucking operation is repeated.
-For female mosquitoes this cycle lasts to the end of the egg-laying phase.
+For female mosquitoes, this cycle lasts to the end of the egg-laying phase.

 Sensitive receptors to sense the location of prey